AToMPM/atompm/doc/overview.rst

 Button Toolbars
 """""""""""""""
 All button toolbar models can be found under the */Toolbars/* user folder.
 A button toolbar consists of a number of buttons that, when clicked, execute a particular action.
-Four button toolbar are loaded by default, explained below.
+Four button toolbars are loaded by default, explained below.

 .. image:: img/main_toolbar.png